shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 Select Automated Build Container or Go to Details of the container, following details are found on the new opened web page :

--_Repo Info_: Contains description about the repository, two types of descriptions could be read, short and full description.
+-_Repo Info_: Contains description about the repository, two types of descriptions can be read, short and full description.

 -_Tags_: Repository tags are similar to docker image tags, generally  we use 'latest' as tag, other used tags are httpd, version number etc.

--_Dockerfile_: A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+-_Dockerfile_: A Dockerfile is a text document that contains all the commands a user can call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.

 -_Build Details_: It consists of Status, Tag, Created, Last Updated , such information about the containers.